 - Document ATI implementation and progress made through ongoing monitoring processes and follow ups.

 - Identify a repository to store documentation and success data for supporting evidence.

 - Update accessibility site to reflect current policy and procedures, training and support, frequently asked questions and contact information.

 SDSU’s comprehensive CAARP Plan included the following criteria:

 - ATI Project Objectives will be visible across campus and Executive Sponsorship is apparent.

 - All stakeholders will receive appropriate communication in a timely manner as per campus communications plan.

 - All key stakeholders will be engaged in the appropriate planning activities for each focus area

 - The plan will include tasks to move all ATI goals and success indicators from “below baseline” to “at baseline” or above by Academic Year 2021-2022.

-We are hiring an ATI Coordinator to coordinate the ATI activities on campus.
-Under the leadership and guidance of an ATI Steering Committee, we are empowering the ATI working groups for Instructional Materials, Web and Procurement to take the lead in implementing some of the strategic tasks to move us forward toward reaching our goals over a three-year period.
+We have hired an ATI Coordinator to coordinate the ATI activities on campus.
+Under the leadership and guidance of an ATI Steering Committee, we are empowering the ATI working groups for Instructional Materials, Web, and Procurement to take the lead in implementing some of the strategic tasks to move us forward toward reaching our goals over a three-year period.